SEN support in schools and settings

 What to do when you think a child may have additional needs

 EY SEN guidance (pdf format, 247Kb) gives an overview of what you should already have in place and what to do next.

-Use the SEN support in foundation years settings (docx format, 199Kb) document to look in detail at the child’s needs and plan how to meet them.
+Use the Guidance for Early Years Foundation Stage (docx format, 293Kb) to look in detail at the child’s needs and plan how to meet them.
 It sets out a clear approach to identifying and supporting needs and how parents should be involved.
 Use the EYSEN toolkit for more ideas for activities, strategies and resources.